What I get from the preview of C# 8 with Mads Torgersen

 }

-Imagine that you want to add a method on the interface without breaking the code, you can't.
-You will have to create another interface, and let's your class inherit later from this another interface, etc.
+Imagine that you want to add a method to the interface without breaking the code: you can't.
+You will have to create another interface, and then let your class inherit from that other interface, and so on.

-With the default interface implementations, you can add a method to your interface with a default implementation, and the class whom inherits from this interface will not must implement this new member as long as it has a default implementation.
+With default interface implementations, you can add a method to your interface with a default implementation, and the class that inherits from this interface will not have to implement this new member as long as it has a default implementation.

 public interface INotify